 Implementing Functional Safety: the Difference to "Conventional" Development

 The customer thinks your product is fantastic, she would just like to get it with a functional safety level: DAL, SIL, ASIL, PL ...just a few letters more in the requirements.
-What does this mean for your R&D team implementing functional safety?
+What does the realization of functional safety mean for your R&D team?
 What do you have to do now if you want to fulfill the customers wish?
 If you read the according standards and still nothing is clear, you are not the only one...

 Functional safety is not just another feature for the datasheet, like another sneaker color.
 Functional safety is more like a mountain marathon which makes demands on the whole development.

-In this contribution I show as a coarse list, what the most important differences between such a functional safe to a mere functional development are.
+In this contribution I will provide a coarse list of the most important differences between such a functionally safe and a mere functional development.
 In a second, more elaborate contribution you can find the according details: Functional Safety Details .
-There also the concepts and terms used below are explained .
+There you will also find explanations of the concepts and terms used below.

 Basic Concepts of Functional Safety

 - Failure Modes and Effects Analysis (FMEA)/ Failure Modes , Effects and Diagnosis Analysis (FMEDA)